stevethemacguy/basic-react-app/README.md

 # basic-react-app
-A basic React app created using the create-react-app CLI
+A basic app created with Create-React-App.
+Enter a GitHub username to display its associated profile data.
+Note: This is an extremely basic playground.
+It's not meant to be well-structured app or follow any best practices.

 # Getting Started with Create React App